Introducing The Well (SFX)

 - As a working editor, I don’t supply tech support: you are on your own.

 - The app requires careful batch-renaming of your commercial libraries’ sound effects files, using a third-party utility that is probably not free.

-- changes in future versions of OSX may break something fundamental, such as sound playback, rendering the app clunky or even useless (so be sure to export or back up your Library in case you need to migrate to another platform in the future!)
+- changes in future versions of macOS may break something fundamental, such as sound playback, rendering the app clunky or even useless (so be sure to export or back up your Library in case you need to migrate to another platform in the future!)

 How do I get it?

 Starting January 2018, I decided to risk opening up access to The Well to anyone who stumbles upon it and creates an account on this website.
 You can now create an account, log in, and the download links will be revealed above.